Biodiv’Monde

 ICAS

-The Institute for Wildlife Conservation (ICAS) is a non-profit organization dedicated to the protection of two emblematic species of Brazil: the giant armadillo and the giant anteater since 2010.
+The Institute for Wildlife Conservation (ICAS) is a non-profit organization dedicated to the protection of two emblematic Brazilian species since 2010: the giant armadillo and the giant anteater.

 ICAS